 When you are cold calling a prospect, the contact will have their guard up at a medium level when they answer the phone.
 Everything that you say will either increase or decrease their guardedness.
 If you can simply improve your ability to not trigger their guard so that it either stays level or decreases, you will greatly improve your ability to establish conversations when sales prospecting.

 Why does this happen?

 Let’s first make clear that we are talking about cold calling here, not calling prospects that you know or calling warm leads.
 As a result, these prospects do not know who you are.

-The other factor involved here is that the prospects that you cold calling are probably likely get a lot of sales calls.
+The other factor involved here is that the prospects that you are cold calling are probably likely to get a lot of sales calls.
 And these calls are often a distraction and usually big time-wasters for prospects.

 When you add all that up, if the prospect does not recognize you when they answer the phone, their guard will immediately go to a medium level as they begin to wonder if you are one of the many salespeople that they end up on the phone with and if you are going to try to take and waste their time.

 You are a business person.
 Not a salesperson.

-You may read that last section and think, “Well, I am a sales person so what can I do to not look like one?”
+You may read that last section and think, “Well, I am a salesperson so what can I do to not look like one?”
 One thing to keep in mind is that we all work for a company.
 And our companies all purchase from other companies.
 Business is exchanged between companies and there are people that help facilitate these transactions and relationships.